axellse/bedrockray/readme.md

 # bedrockray
-run a bedrock minecraft server with ray
+run a bedrock minecraft server with ray. only linux amd64 supported for now.
 ## how to use?
 it is recommnded to fork the repo so you can edit the config.